LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/studio.rst

 People experiencing imposter syndrome ignore external evidence of their skills, and they attribute their success to luck.

-At this point in their learning journey, many LC101 students feel doubt about their prospects.
+At this point in their learning journey, many new coders feel doubt about their prospects.
 However, they have PLENTY of company---supreme court justice Sonia Sotomayor, Serena Williams, Tom Hanks, and multiple CEOs have all questioned their success.

 The struggle is real, and an open conversation often helps.